Millennial Marketing Statistics

 • 90% of the millennial population have a habit of making sudden purchases without looking at the reviews.

-• 77% of the younger generation believe that economy has affected their ability to save and spend the money.
+• 77% of the younger generation believe that the economy has affected their ability to save and spend money.

 What Is Millennial Marketing?

 Millennial marketing can be referred to as different ways of marketing according to the age group of the people born between 1981 to 1996.
-These people are currently between the age of 25 to 40.
+These people are currently between the ages of 25 to 40.
 There could be some additional number of populations who are born between the years 1980 to 2000.
 They are still called millennials.
 As seen in the earlier years, the trends in the markets are changing continuously and it depends on the age of the people to determine such trends.

 (Source: Appliedpsychologydegree.usc.edu)

 The above graphic clarifies the generations more easily by showing that people from the age group of 18 to 29 are called millennials.
-Whereas people from the age group of 30 to 49 years are referred to as generation X. And the population the age with and onwards are baby boomers.
+Whereas people from the age group of 30 to 49 years are referred to as Generation X. And the population the age with and onwards are baby boomers.

-Strategies of Millennial Marketing (Gen Z)
+Strategies of Millennial Marketing

 Today’s generation has been impacted by technological developments.
 Therefore, the mindset differs from other generations, and marketing strategies affect the decision-making process of the customer in Gen Z. Following are some strategies to understand current generation trends.